 The MRI appearances also vary depending on whether a histological diagnosis or a molecular definition is used.

-Oligodendrogliomas NOS, or those tumours that histologically show oligodendroglial features but are 1p/19q intact show more homogenous signal on T1 and T2 images and have sharper borders than 'true' oligodendroglioma, those with 1p/19q co-deletion 10.
-In fact, a well circumscribed homogeneously hypoattenuating non-calcified cortical tumour is probably predictive of not having 1p19q codeletion 10.
+Oligodendrogliomas NOS, or those tumours that histologically show oligodendroglial features but are 1p/19q intact show more homogeneous signal on T1 and T2 images and have sharper borders than 'true' oligodendroglioma, those with 1p/19q co-deletion 10.
+In fact, a well-circumscribed homogeneously hypoattenuating non-calcified cortical tumour is probably predictive of not having 1p19q codeletion 10.

 Calcification and haemorrhage are difficult to distinguish on MR, appearing as areas of signal loss on T2* sequences, but phase component of SWI may help.
 Peritumoral vasogenic oedema is minimal.

 - T1: typically hypointense